Vyral/base-template/_drafts/3-ways-to-boost-your-homes-value-through-sustainability.md

 If you are thinking of selling your home, think sustainability.

 A new survey by the National Association of Realtors just came out, and it made some remarkable points.
-For example, 61% of Realtors said clients are interested in sustainability.
-Also, a whopping 71% of Realtors said energy efficiency is valuable in helping sell a home.
+For example, 61% of realtors said clients are interested in sustainability.
+Also, a whopping 71% of realtors said energy efficiency is valuable in helping sell a home.

 So, if you are interested in sustainability and you want to sell your home for a higher price, here are three projects to consider: